The Rocket Richard Riot - 55 Years Later

-Robert L Note: Sometime in April 2008, Buffalo sports writer and NFL expert Larry Felsner (Pro Football Hall Of Fame writer) tackled the subject of the Rocket Richard riots and gets it partly right.
-You can tell his colours right off from the opening sentence - he's not well versed enough in hockey history to be touching on most of this.
+Sometime in April 2008, Buffalo sports writer and NFL expert Larry Felsner (Pro Football Hall Of Fame writer) tackled the fateful day in Habs lore and gets it half right.
+You can tell his colors right off from the opening sentence - he ain't too well versed in hockey history to be touching on most of this.

 From Larry Felsner, HOF Magazine: